biteval/browser_ctl/README.md

 </p>

-Browser CTL is a MCP server built on Python Playwright, providing a suite of tools that enable AI agents to control and interact with web browsers , this simple version use chrome browser.
+SSE Anthropic based MCP server built on Python Playwright, providing a suite of tools that enable AI agents to control and interact with web browsers , this simple version use chrome browser.

 # Exposed Tools: